 Valentine’s Day is usually thought of as a romantic holiday to celebrate the one we love.
 But we love our kid’s too, right?
 Of course!
 So why not celebrate with some whole family Valentine’s Day ideas?
 Valentine’s Day is the perfect time to start some new family friendly celebration traditions.
-These ideas will get you started and maybe inspire some family Valentines Day ideas of your own.
+These fun ideas will get you started and maybe inspire some family Valentines Day ideas of your own.
 This is a great opportunity to show the entire family you love them in a meaningful way.
 Here are 10 Valentines Day ideas with family to enjoy this February.

 1. Be a Valentine’s Day cheer spreading family.

 Think about those who might be lonely.
 Brainstorm some ways to show you care and encourage your kids to think of ideas too.
 Make Valentine cards, bake heart-shaped cookies or brownies, or invite them over for lunch or dinner.
 This is a great way to spread the love by performing random acts of kindness as a family.

 2. Don’t forget about the grandparents.

 Get your kids to write notes to their grandparents and or extended family members.
 Then hand-deliver them (if possible) with a box of candy, a bunch of flowers, or some homemade treats.
-If the grandparents live far away, mail the notes with a special gift from the kids, like a drawing.
+If the grandparents live far away, mail the love notes with a special gift from the kids, like a drawing.

 3. Let the kids plan a scavenger hunt for Mom or Dad.

 This is one of my favorite family Valentine’s Day ideas.
 The kids can write and hide clues for mom and dad to find.
-The end of the hunt can end with a special gift or some special treats.
+The hunt can end with a special gift or some special treats.
 Fun valentine’s day ideas ideas might include personalized gift certificates for favors (wash car, rake leaves, clean out the garage, etc.), homemade sweets, or framed family photos.
 Kids love to be in charge and parents can use a break sometimes!